KlausSchaefers/vue-low-code/README.md

 ### Emits

-The `qContainer` component emits several events that can be used to handle interactions and changes within the component.
 Below is a list of available emits along with their descriptions and parameters.

 #### Event List